 So for example, the drawback with many cards is that, if you decided to transfer $5,000 from a high-interest credit card to take advantage of a promotional 0% interest rate (e.g., 0% for 18 months), you could end up paying as much as $250 right from the get-go.
 We think that $250 is a lot of money to pay to “start saving money,” as it were.

 The best way to get rid of debt

-Before we go any further, let’s be clear: the best way to get rid of your credit card debt is to simply pay it down.
+Before we go any further, let’s be clear: The best way to get rid of your credit card debt is to simply pay it down.
 Period.
-If having credit cards is what got you into the debt in the first place, then you should not be applying for this or any other credit card.
+If having credit cards is what got you into debt in the first place, then you should not be applying for this or any other credit card.
 You should take the following advice from our post on how to get out of debt: “Stop using credit.
 Don’t finance anything.
 Cut up your credit cards.”
-You wont help your debt situation if you keep adding to it.
+You won’t help your debt situation if you keep adding to it.

-GRS is committed to helping our readers save and achieve your financial goals.
-Savings interest rates may be low, but that’s all the more reason to shop for the best rate.
-Find the highest savings interest rate from Ally Bank, Capital One 360, Everbank, and more.
+GRS is committed to helping our readers save and achieve their financial goals.
+Savings interest rates may be low, but that is all the more reason to shop for the best rate.
+Find the highest savings interest rates and CD rates from Synchrony Bank, Ally Bank, and more.

 Disclaimer: This content is not provided by any company mentioned in this article.
 Any opinions, analyses, reviews or recommendations expressed here are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any such company.